OISF/suricata/README.md

 __Q: I think your QA test is wrong__

 A: If you really think it is, we can discuss how to improve it.
-But don't come to this conclusion to quickly, more often it's the code that turns out to be wrong.
+But don't come to this conclusion too quickly, more often it's the code that turns out to be wrong.

 __Q: do you require signing of a contributor license agreement?__